 Step 4: Decide what attractions you want to see.
 Once you have your days and dining planned, look at what rides and shows you want to experience during your day.
 Check out show schedules before your visit (and remember to grab a Times Guide when you arrive at the parks, because showtimes can change).
 To see a list of the rides and shows Disney World has to offer, check out my attraction guides to the Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
 Also be sure to check out ride closures.
 List which rides and shows you want to see on your itinerary for each day, and know which attractions will be the highest priority for your group.
 While you’re at it, find a map of the parks to peruse.
 You don’t have to memorize the map, but knowing where the rides are will prevent a lot of zig-zagging across the park, and you can plan your itinerary based on rides located close to each other (if you’re going to ride Splash Mountain, go ahead and ride Big Thunder while you’re there).
 Also, you’ll save time if you already know where you’re going when you arrive.
 Note that doing EVERYTHING at the parks is very difficult, and I would not recommend it – there are so many rides and shows that even people who have visited a dozen times have not done everything, and trying to do it all in five days will likely be too much for your group.

-Step 5: Plan how you want to use your FastPasses.
+Step 5: Plan how you want to use your FastPasses in your Disney World itinerary.
 A FastPass allows you to go to an attraction during a pre-selected 1-hour time slot and enter a separate line in order to ride the attraction with a much shorter wait.
 Under the new program, guests are able to reserve 3 FastPasses per park, per day, ahead of time.
-Once guests have used their 3 initial FastPass selections, they can make additional selections at in-park kiosks.
+Once guests have used their 3 initial FastPass selections, they can make additional selections in the My Disney Experience app or at in-park kiosks.
 The attractions included in FastPass+ are also listed in my attraction guides linked above.

 Step 6: Most of the major planning is done now, but there are a few other things to consider.
 Keep in mind how long it will take you to get between the parks and where you are staying.
 This can vary if you are staying off-site, but on-site transportation can sometimes take 15-45 minutes, depending on how crowded it is and how long you wait for the bus/boat/monorail to arrive.
-If you are staying off-site, also factor in the time it will take for you to visit a kiosk and make FastPass+ reservations.
 Plan some breaks into your itinerary, also – you don’t need (or want) to go like mad all day long.
 If your trip is 5 days or longer, consider taking a day off from the parks to go swimming, do some other resort activities, dine at some of the Disney resorts’ fabulous restaurants, or shop at Downtown Disney.